reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ## {#RE0139} RE0139

-This error indicates that you provided an argument to `{!rsh} Bytes.fromHex` that was the wrong length.
-Since a hexadecimal number represents a single [nibble](https://en.wikipedia.org/wiki/Nibble), two hexadecimal numbers represent a single [byte](https://en.wikipedia.org/wiki/Byte).
-Therefore, the length of the hexadecimal string provided, excluding the leading `{!rsh} 0x`, must be twice the length of the Bytes you are targeting.

-You can fix this error by providing the correct number of characters in the hex string.

-## {#RE0140} RE0140

 This error indicates that you called `{!rsh} Bytes.fromHex` with an invalid hex string.
 A hex string may only contain characters `0-9` and `a-f`.